 St Maarten does not yet possess a facility for detainees who are suffering from serious mental disorders.
 Such detainees receive care in the form of medication and additional supervision.
 If this proves insufficient, the Mental Health Foundation, for instance, is called in.
-In addition, it should be noted in this context that the countries within the Kingdom of the Netherlands concluded a mutual arrangement in 2014 on the mutual availability of detention capacity for prisoners on medical grounds or in connection with urgent security concerns.2 This mutual arrangement relates explicitly to situations involving severe psychiatric complications on the basis of which the continued detention of the person concerned in St Maarten would be irresponsible.
-Transfer from the Caribbean to the European part of the Kingdom.
+In addition, it should be noted in this context that the countries within the Kingdom of the Netherlands concluded a mutual arrangement in 2014 on the mutual availability of detention capacity for prisoners on medical grounds or in connection with urgent security concerns.
+This mutual arrangement relates explicitly to situations involving severe psychiatric complications on the basis of which the continued detention of the person concerned in St Maarten would be irresponsible.
+Transfer from the Caribbean to the European part of the Kingdom is only possible in cases in which no realistic alternative can be provided within the Caribbean part of the Kingdom.
 In consultation with the aforementioned Mental Health Foundation, the opening of a (private) facility for psychiatric patients is currently being considered.